Jas0n00/FROST_thesis/README.md

 Once you have completed these steps, OpenSSL and its dependencies should be successfully installed on your system.

+For building the project use `make`.
+The project is built in build folder.

 ## Additional Information
 For more information please read the thesis